omerahmedomi/Recipe-App/README.md

 # ETFoodz - Recipe and info app of Ethiopian dishes

-This is a simple app that give information  Ethiopian dishes along with recipes  and nutritional facts
+This is a simple app that give information on Ethiopian dishes along with recipes  and nutritional facts

 ## Technologies Used
  - React